wtthornton/LocalMCP/docs/CONTEXT7_INTEGRATION_BEST_PRACTICES.md

 ## Context7 API Tools

-Context7 MCP provides exactly 2 tools that LLMs can use:
+Context7 MCP provides exactly 2 tools that LLMs can use (note: this is for Context7 integration, not PromptMCP's core tools):

 ### 1. `resolve-library-id`
 Resolves a general library name into a Context7-compatible library ID.